LT-Intro-To-AI-SY2425/a6-creating-predictive-models-Meoward/part2-training-testing-data/part2_writeup.md

 ## Questions to answer

-1. What makes this model more effective than the model you created in the previous lesson?
+1. What makes this model more effective than the model you created in the previous lesson? this model is more effective because it can make more accurate predicitons and

 2. What does the R squared coefficient tell you about the model?